 We talk to the teen singer-songwriter about her love of zombies, thrift shopping and standing out from the crowd

 She’s also climbed the charts with collaborations with bigtime rappers like Vince Staples and R&B artist Khalid.
-The fellow teen sensations first met over Twitter DMs two years ago, “before he blew up and before I was anything,” says Eilish and wrote the ironically titled melancholy duet Lovely after hanging out in L.A this year.
+The fellow teen sensations first met over Twitter DMs two years ago, “before he blew up and before I was anything,” says Eilish and wrote melancholy duet Lovely after hanging out in L.A this year.
 It’s since appeared on Netflix’s second season of 13 Reasons Why.

 “It was a really natural process of working together.
 We knew each other when there was no hype around us so it shows me how much we respected each other for our art,” says Eilish.
-Both Khalid and Eilish have been featured as Apple Music's UpNext artist, the ultimate nod to new talent in the industry.
+Both Khalid and Eilish have been featured as Apple Music's UpNext artist, a nod to new talent in the industry.

 “I don’t feel pressure to be something different because I am something different.
 There's no point trying to be the same as everybody else.”

 “A lot of artists have stylists that make them look like someone they're not.
 I've never been that way.
 I have to do it all myself,” she says.“I’ve always worn stuff that makes people look at me.
 I like being judged.”